-Statutory Accounts Value Reclassification Adjustments Valuation Adjustments Solvency II Value Liabilities £'000 £'000 £'000 £'000 Insurance and intermediaries payables 46,159 (35,436) 10,722 Reinsurance payables 95,515 (57,475) (17,036) 21,004 Payables (trade, not insurance) 0 0 Any other liabilities, not elsewhere shown 66,711 7,389 74,100
+Statutory Accounts Value Reclassification Adjustments Valuation Adjustments Solvency II Value Liabilities £'000 £'000 £'000 £'000 Deposits from reinsurers 87,762 87,762 Insurance and intermediaries payables 54,679 (45,806) 8,873 Reinsurance payables 87,714 (67,403) (15,985) 4,326 Payables (trade, not insurance) 0 0 Any other liabilities, not elsewhere shown 13,874 130 14,004

-Payables to insurance and intermediaries, reinsurance and other trade, as well as the other liabilities, are valued at amortised cost, consistent with the approach under UK GAAP.
+Payables to insurance and intermediaries, reinsurance and deposits from reinsurers, as well as the other liabilities, are valued at amortised cost, consistent with the approach under UK GAAP.
 This is not considered to be materially different from the Solvency II valuation principle since creditor balances are short term (payable within 6 months), with no discounting impact and convertible into a cash balance.

 Management have concluded there is no material estimation uncertainty surrounding the loans, payables and other liabilities due to the nature of the liabilities, which are largely short-term and do not contain complex terms.
-The longer-term debts owed to credit institutions have fixed repayment terms and are not considered to carry material estimation uncertainty.